Tips from Suncoast Christian College on keeping kids learning over summer holiday

-It is important that the long summer break doesn’t just turn into a screen fest and see students returning to school with their answer to the inevitable first day question, ‘What did you do on the holidays?’ being an all too familiar response, ‘Nothing’.
+It is important that the long summer break doesn’t just turn into a screen fest.
+Students then return to school with their answer to the inevitable first-day question, ‘What did you do on the holidays?’ being an all too familiar response, ‘Nothing’.

-For some children, losing all sense of routine and structure can make it difficult to transition back into the school year and too often results in boredom during the holidays.
-Over the Christmas break, parents need to determine the right mix of downtime and activity, of being at home and being out and about amongst all there is on offer.
+For some children, losing all sense of routine and structure can make it difficult to transition back into the school year.
+This, too often, results in boredom during the holidays.
+Over the summer holidays, parents need to determine the right mix of downtime and activity.
+Of being at home and being out and about amongst all there is on offer.

-For Primary-aged children, reading a novel or two together, with parents sharing the reading with their children depending on their age, could be one of the best investments you make.
-It certainly shouldn’t be something that sounds or feels like ‘homework’ but instead, an opportunity for bonding over a shared experience.
+For Primary-aged children, reading a novel or two together, with parents sharing the reading with their children depending on their age, could be one of the best investments you can make.
+It certainly shouldn’t be something that sounds or feels like ‘homework’.
+But instead, an opportunity for bonding over a shared experience.

-There are many great novels suitable for a household with children of multiple ages, classics from such authors as Roald Dahl (Charlie and the Chocolate Factory, The BFG), C.S.
-Lewis (of Narnia fame) and EB White (Charlotte’s Web, Stuart Little), as well as many more recent additions like John Flanaghan (Rangers Apprentice and Brother Band series), Trenton Lee Stewart (The Mysterious Benedict Society series), Kate DiCamillo (The Tale of Despereaux) and Andy Griffiths (of the Storey Treehouse fame).
+There are many great novels suitable for a household with children of multiple ages.
+Classics from such authors as Roald Dahl (Charlie and the Chocolate Factory, The BFG), C.S.
+Lewis (of Narnia fame) and EB White (Charlotte’s Web, Stuart Little).
+Or recent titles like John Flanaghan (Rangers Apprentice and Brother Band series), Trenton Lee Stewart (The Mysterious Benedict Society series), Kate DiCamillo (The Tale of Despereaux) and Andy Griffiths (of the Storey Treehouse fame).

-A novel can also be a springboard for hours of fun with construction activities to represent characters and settings as well as an impetus for writing.
+A novel can also be a springboard for hours of fun for kids learning over summer.
+Try construction activities to represent characters and settings as well as an impetus for writing.
 Celebrating the end of a great book by enjoying a family movie night allows children to discover for themselves and debate the question of whether reading the book or watching the movie was the best way to experience the story.

-Other family pursuits through the summer, such as playing board games, provide an opportunity rich in oral language and a chance to practice listening, turn taking, working as a team, sportsmanship, extended concentration and following procedures.
+Other family pursuits through the summer holiday, such as playing board games, provide an opportunity-rich in oral language and a chance to practice listening, turn-taking, working as a team, sportsmanship, extended concentration and following procedures.